liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-here.md

 - " "Been here long?"
 "Eighteen bloody months —— the heart of the matter

 -  But when I do get home you'll never see me here again —— the heart of the matter

+-  They run all the stores up-country and most of the stores here —— the heart of the matter

+- " "The Germans pay a high price/' "Hasn't he got a wife here?0 "Who?
+Oh, Scobie —— the heart of the matter